logicalclocks/hops-docs/docs/getting_started/setups/single_machine.rst

 1. Download the image_.
 2. Import the image from the VirtualBox GUI or from the command line with ``vboxmanage import hopsworks-master.ova``
 3. Start the vm in **headless** mode from the VirtualBox GUI or from the command line with ``vboxmanage startvm hopsworks0 --type headless``
-4. Wait for approximately 3 minutes until all services have started and then access Hopsworks at https://localhost:52988/hopsworks/ and login with username: admin@hopsworks.ai and password: admin.
+4. Wait for approximately 3 minutes until all services have started and then access Hopsworks at https://localhost:64724/hopsworks/ and login with username: admin@hopsworks.ai and password: admin.
 For further details on how to use Hopsworks, see :ref:`userguide`.

 Advanced users might want to ssh in the vm.
 To do this, you need to:

 1. Download the ssh key_.
-2. Then do ``ssh -p 32516 -i insecure_private_key vagrant@localhost``
+2. Then do ``ssh -p 31989 -i insecure_private_key vagrant@localhost``
+3. To find a particular forwarded port, you can do `` vboxmanage showvminfo hopsworks0 | grep <port>``

 -------------------------------------